 It grows in slopes over a wide range of soil that it gets adequate nutrients and water.

 Valerian Jatamansi has been used in Ayurvedic system medicine for a long time.
 Its Ayurvedic name is Tagar.

-It is a herb of choice for natural support from mental conditions.
-It may help relieve stress, anxiety and is considered to have antioxidant, digestive, circulatory properties.
+It is a herb of choice for native support from mental conditions.
+It may help relieve stress, anxiety, and is considered to have antioxidant, digestive, circulatory properties.
 It may help calm the nervous system.

 Valerian – a Popular Medicinal Herb Among the Khasis

 The plant is called “Jatung” in Khasi (a local language in Meghalaya).
 They are found mostly in West Khasi Hills.

 In Khasi Hills, the practice of herbal remedies for the treatment of various diseases rests with the traditional healers or ‘Nong ai dawai Kynbat’ as we called them locally.
 They belong to the indigenous family in which they passed the traditional healing knowledge from one generation to another.

 People consult them for the treatment of various diseases and injuries, such as bone fractured.